SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/AdvancedOperators.rst

 This calculation yields the final answer of 17.

 For a complete list of Swift operator precedences and associativity rules, see :doc:`../ReferenceManual/Expressions`.
+For information about the operators provided by the Swift standard library, see `Swift Standard Library Operators Reference <//apple_ref/doc/uid/TP40016054>`_.

 .. note::